wildfish/django-dashboards/docs/dashboards/howto/components/attributes.rst

 +++++++++

 By default a component renders the ``ComponentView`` during a defer call from HTMX.  \
-This is a builtin Wildcoeus view which renders just that component to the screen.
+This is a builtin django-dashboards view which renders just that component to the screen.
 If required, you can create your own version of this.
 You do this by creating your own view and providing the url as a callable to ``defer_url``.
 A use case for this is :doc:`Async components <async>` .